boots-edu/textbook/source/text/0-introduction/setup.md

 Note that you do not write the dollar sign (`$`); that just indicates the start of a new command.
 Sometimes folks will write an angle bracket (`>`) or some other symbol.

-In this case, you need to type `node --version` and then press enter.
+In this case, you need to type `node --version` and then press "Enter".
 The version that should appear is `v20.11.0` or newer.
 If an older version appears, you need to go back and install the **LTS version** ; some packages may only support the latest LTS version of Node, so it's better to fix it now.